-UX Ecommerce tips that will take your online shop to the next level
+UX Ecommerce tips that will take your stores to the next level

 Driving traffic is half the battle of all e-commerce websites.
 Once they have won it, the most challenging part of the battle is how to turn visitors into clients and then into recurring buyers.